mvadari/xrpl-docs/Permissioned DEX XLS.md

 ### A.5: Can a domain owner also be a credential issuer or token issuer?

 Yes.

+### A.6: Can I have a domain where XRP is _not_ an accepted token?

+No, XRP must always be an accepted token, since transaction fees are paid in XRP and autobridging may also happen via XRP.

 ## Appendix B: Alternate Designs